-Meeting Format: This course is fully in-person, but lectures will be recorded via Zoom and posted in Canvas, to allow students who may need attendance flexibility to stay caught up in the course.
-Attendance is highly encouraged, as we will be doing field activities throughout the term.
-If you don't attend in person, your experience will be of lesser quality, and your participation grade will be affected if you do not come to class.
+Meeting Format: This course is fully in-person.
+Attendance is required, as we will be doing field and lab activities in a compressed, 5-week schedule.
 I am open to accommodations if you need them, so please talk to me and see the Disability Resource Center for a formal request to start the process.

 Course Overview: This term, the course is designed as an introduction to methods you might use to prepare for fieldwork, to collect field data, and how to manage field data once you are back in the office.
 These methods will be broadly applicable to terrestrial and aquatic field work.
 Students will gain a basic understanding of an assortment of resources used by professionals and researchers to collect and use data and samples from the field.
+We will have classroom sessions with lectures and group work, hands-on laboratory activities, and field trips.